sw-code/sw-code.github.io/_posts/2024-06-14-authz-openfga-introduction.md

 The creation and management of stores and models are primarily conducted through OpenFGA’s API.
 This design allows for high flexibility in how these elements are set up and modified:

-* `OpenFGA CLI`: This tool is an integral part of the OpenFGA ecosystem and can be used to configure stores and models within a CI pipeline.
+* [OpenFGA CLI](https://github.com/openfga/cli): This tool is an integral part of the OpenFGA ecosystem and can be used to configure stores and models within a CI pipeline.
 By scripting and automating these tasks, teams can seamlessly integrate authorization model updates into their deployment processes, ensuring that changes are rolled out efficiently and consistently.
-* `REST Client`: For more dynamic operational needs, using a REST client allows teams to manage authorization models directly through API calls.
+* [REST Client](https://openfga.dev/api/service): For more dynamic operational needs, using a REST client allows teams to manage authorization models directly through API calls.
 In our setup, we utilize a central authorization service that leverages this capability to adjust models on the fly.
 This method is particularly useful for environments where authorization needs can change rapidly, requiring quick adaptations without redeploying or restarting services.

 ### Operational Challenges